PilkeySEK/Utils--JSON/README.md

 - Adding new Key-Value-Pairs
 - Removing them
 - Accessing them
-- Seeing if a Key-Value-Pair that has a key <key> exists
+- Checking if a Key-Value-Pair that has the specified key exists

 Parsing a String into JSON might be coming soon! (i hope, if i find time and motivation)